 The adage, “you get what you paid for” is quite true with art supplies.
 Obviously there will be many readers who are at various levels in their journey to becoming an artist.
 By now I am sure many of us have tried the cheapest brands of material, and some we know is junk.
 Some products such as oil or soft pastels do not resemble the professional materials.
 The quality can be so far off that it could turn you off from a specific medium simply because you got the wrong impression due to the lack of quality with cheap materials.
 I was turned off water colours due to using cheap hobby kit like water colours.
 Even brands that pass its products as professional may be far from the actual mark.

 If you are starting out or lack money, the student grade of paint is fine.
 Make sure it is one of the top brands, Winsor Newton makes a very good student grade.
 The Blick brand is very good from my understanding, however I have never used them.
-The student grade I most used was Utrecht who partnered up with Blick, but at one time you could only get Utrecht in NYC and region.
-What I said about the coverage that a higher pigment and finer oil quality brand is true, so you might spend 8$ or so for a student grade quality brand, but really need 1 and a half tubes to cover as much as one tube of professional grade paint.
+The student grade I most used as a younger artist was Utrecht who partnered up with Blick, but at one time you could only get Utrecht in NYC and region.
+Utrecht has up their levels of quality in current times, and I liked it when I tested it out.
+What I said previously about the coverage for the cheapest brands should be understood.
+You will find that a higher pigment and finer oil quality brand will go further, so you might spend 8$ or so for a student grade quality brand, but really need 1 and a half tubes to cover as much as one tube of professional grade paint.
 Still, I wouldn't suggest buying professional paints until the funds open up for you and only when you are at a level where you feel devoted and will stick with the discipline of painting (otherwise you'll be selling your lot of paints on eBay).

 Acrylic smells bad, and to some people oils smell bad too.
 Oils are not poisonous like many people think, people often mistake the oil in oil paint to be some petroleum product when it is a plant product, actually most commonly the flax seed which flax seed oil is edible and consumed.
 However linseed oil is derived from the flax seed using a different process and often has additives that are harmful since it is used in many industrial products.
 All acrylics are poisonous.
 The base, a plastic based polymer is harmful to humans.